S0ham001/collage-mini-file-orgenizer/README.md

 this is tool sorts all the files according to their formate

+old file orgenizer is not working properly please use file orgenizer 0.002.py

 how to use this tool

 1. Run the file orgenizer.py file